-Throughout my time as a web developer I have many times witnessed excessively large z-index values which indicate a lack of understanding of the z-index CSS property and stacking contexts.
-I am the first to admit I did not always know the exact details of how stacking contexts are formed and affect the layering of elements but I would now highly recommend spending some time to get familiar with the rules.
+I have many times come across large z-index values which indicate a misunderstanding of the CSS property and stacking contexts.
+I am the first to admit I did not always know the exact details of how stacking contexts are formed and affect the layering of elements but I would now highly recommend spending some time getting familiar with the rules.

 I think that perhaps myself and many others learned the basic concept behind z-index and simply moved on thinking that it is the only property which controls all layering of elements.
 This is however not the case; z-index can only determine the layering of elements within a single stacking context.
 If one stacking context is on another no element within the lower context can be on top of the higher context.